realA10001986/Dash-Gauges/DIY/README.md

 |:--:|
 | *Click for hi-res image* |

-You can mix analog and digital gauges; the firmware provides a type selection for each single gauge.
+You can mix different types of analog and digital gauges; the firmware provides a type selection for each single gauge.
 In "full digital" configuration, as depticted above, the board can replace OEM boards from another manufacturer in order to make the otherwise "alien" Dash Gauges integrate with other CircuitSetup props.

 Gauge illumination [yellow numbers]:
 - Yellow_1, yellow_2: R7, R8: Resistors for backlight LEDs of left and center gauge.
 The supply voltage is 5V (INT) or whatever you connect to "Ext.
 Light Power" (yellow_5) (EXT).
 The resistor value depends on LED type and desired brightness.
 Example: 150R for yellow LEDs at 5V (INT).
 A calculator for the resistor value is [here](https://www.digikey.at/en/resources/conversion-calculators/conversion-calculator-led-series-resistor).